pbeza/wildland-core/docs/architecture/forests_and_containers.md

     ///
     fn get_storages(&self) -> Result<Vec<&dyn StorageBackend>, GetStoragesError>;

-    /// Removes the given storage backend from the container.
-    /// This operation should involve a secure way of erasing data from the storage.
-    ///
-    fn delete_storage(&mut self, storage: &dyn StorageBackend) -> Result<(), DeleteStorageError>;

     /// This operation adds a given Storage Backend to the container.
     /// The procedure involves starting the data sync mechanism between the new storage
     /// and the other present storages.